 New Licensing Classes

 The class is open to all ages.
-There is a tuition fee of $40.00 which includes the book "Now Your Talking!
-All You Need For Your FIRST Amateur Radio License," published by the American Radio Relay League (ARRL).
+There is a tuition fee of $40.00 which includes the book "ARRL Ham Radio License Manual " Everything you need to get your first Ham radio license!"
+5th Edition published by the American Radio Relay League (ARRL).
 Students will receive the book, after the tuition is paid.
 Pre-ordered books would be available in time for the first session.
 Classes will follow the format of the book, which is a valuable resource for later reference after the class.
 The book also contains the entire question pool and answers candidates for licensing will see on the FCC exam.

-The FCC has recently restructured the licensing requirements for all Amateur Radio license’s and there are now only three classes of license.
+The FCC has restructured the licensing requirements for all Amateur Radio license’s and there are now only three classes of license.
 There is no requirement any more for Morse Code, for any class of license.

 Among the many subjects to be taught throughout the course includes; Federal Communication Commission rules and regulations, basic electrical principles, safety, operating an amateur radio station, radio wave propagation, antennas and transmission lines, repeaters, and many helpful hints and tips.